morganwilliamsb/website/works.md

 **2222 / 223 / 1T 2P 1H 1BG (opt.) / 10.8.6.4.2**
 Duration: ca. 6’
 : Commissioned by the Promenade Concert Orchestra.
-: First performed on 21 May 2017 by the Promenade Concert Orchestra & Howard Rogerson @ The Platform (Morecambe, UK).
+: First performed on 21 May 2017 by the Promenade Concert Orchestra (cond.
+Howard Rogerson) @ The Platform (Morecambe, UK).

 #### KNO<sub>3</sub> *(2016)*
 **2222 / 2Hn / 1T 3P / 12.10.8.6.4**
 Duration: ca. 6’
 : Commissioned by the International Conductors Festival.
-: First performed on 29 July 2016 by the Piccadilly Symphony Orchestra & Xavier Cloete @ Norton Centre for the Arts (Danville KY, USA).
+: First performed on 29 July 2016 by the Piccadilly Symphony Orchestra (cond.
+Xavier Cloete) @ Norton Centre for the Arts (Danville KY, USA).

 #### Scoot *(2015)*
 **3333 / 4331 / 1T 2P 1Cel 1Hp / 14.12.10.8.6**
 Duration: ca. 4’
 : Commissioned by the London Symphony Orchestra through the LSO Discovery Panufnik Composers Scheme, supported by the Helen Hamlyn Trust.
-: First performed on 11 March 2016 by the London Symphony Orchestra & François-Xavier Roth @ LSO St. Luke’s (London, UK).
+: First performed on 11 March 2016 by the London Symphony Orchestra (cond.
+François-Xavier Roth) @ LSO St. Luke’s (London, UK).
 : Recorded by LSO Live on disk _Panufnik Legacies III_.

 #### Harangue *(2014)*